Scrum Master Performance: 5 important KPIs for evaluation

 Like “Trust”, “Happiness” – i.e. team satisfaction – is a relevant metric to measure Scrum Master performance.
 This is because two important preconditions for how well team members can perform are: Morale and happiness.
 In practice, this means that if Scrum Masters ensure that employees are satisfied, they are also likely to do a better job.

-To measure satisfaction, you can observe employees and regularly ask how they feel in the team and with their work.
-You can also put this into figures using the Echometer software tool.
-The results are discussed in retrospectives and action items are derived based on the psychological impulses of the tool.
+To measure satisfaction, you can observe employees and regularly ask how they feel with their work, for example through a happiness diagram in a retro.
+Again, you can the Echometer software tool for doing so.
+The results are discussed in retrospectives and action items are derived on the basis of the psychological inputs of the tool.

 Scrum Master Performance KPI #5: Delivering Value